Grasscutters/Grasscutter/README.md

 * Inventory features (recieving items/characters, upgrading items/characters, etc)
 * Gacha system
 * Friends list
-* Co-op *partially* work
+* Co-op *partially* works
 # Quick setup guide
 ### Note
-* If you update from an older version, delete `config.json` for regeneration
+* If you updated from an older version, delete `config.json` to regenerate it.

 ### Prerequisites
-* JDK-8u202 ([mirror link](https://mirrors.huaweicloud.com/java/jdk/8u202-b08/) since Oracle required an account to download old builds)
+* JDK-8u202 ([mirror link](https://mirrors.huaweicloud.com/java/jdk/8u202-b08/) since Oracle requires an account to download old builds)
 * Mongodb (recommended 4.0+)
 * Proxy daemon: mitmproxy (mitmdump, recommended), Fiddler Classic, etc.

 ### Starting up Grasscutter server (Assuming you are on Windows)
-1. Setup compile environment `gradlew.bat`
+1. Setup the compile environment with `gradlew.bat`
 2. Compile Grasscutter with `gradlew jar`
-3. Create a folder named `resources` in your Grasscutter directory, bring your `BinOutput` and `ExcelBinOutput` folders into it *(Check the wiki for more details how to get those.)*
+3. Create a folder named `resources` in your Grasscutter directory, move your `BinOutput` and `ExcelBinOutput` folders there *(Check the wiki for more details on how to get those.)*
 4. Run Grasscutter with `java -jar grasscutter.jar`.
 Make sure mongodb service is running as well.

 ### Connecting with the client